The Email Analytics feature allows you to analyze the data of the messages you have sent out to your respondents using Email templates.

 - Sync Results - allows you to refresh/update your data.
 Those will not be synced automatically, so make sure to press the Sync button to see the correct delivery status, opens and clicks.

-- Contact - the recipients' email addresses if linked with contacts
+- Email address - the recipients' email address.

 By default our email provider stores the information about clicks, opens and delivery status for one month.
 This means that you need to sync your results before that, in order to update them at the email analytics.